qgiaong/giaonq/_posts/2021-12-17-algo-visualizer.md

 ---
-excerpt: algorithms visualization with JavaFX
+excerpt: algorithms visualization with JavaFX and deploy as Web App
 author_profile: true
 title:  "Algorithm Visualization Web App with JavaFX, JPro, Docker and Heroku"
 categories: